For the latest updates and information, please visit our Trust & Compliance Center (Password can be provided by your Customer Success Manager).

 Web and application servers are separated from corresponding database servers via firewalls and separate physical hardware.
 Traffic between all components is limited to the minimum.

-BRYTER's customer data is logically segregated on the service environment.
+BRYTER's customer data is logically segregated in the service environment.
 There is no way to pass data between different customer tenants.
 If physical segregation is required, please contact your customer success manager.

 Backups are performed daily and are stored on physically separated servers together with their log data.
 They are encrypted using 256bit AES.
 The process of restoration is tested at least once a week.